Positive Customer Perception: Key Factors and Measurement

 Why is Customer Perception Important?

 Customer perception plays a pivotal role in shaping purchase decisions, brand loyalty, and overall business success.
-Here’s why it’s crucial:
+Here’s why it matters:

 5 Factors That Influence Customer Perception